DizzyHSlightlyVoided/DieFledermaus/DieFledermaus Format.md

 * Byte order: little-endian
 * Signing form: two's complement

 The DieFledermaus file format is simply a [DEFLATE](http://en.wikipedia.org/wiki/DEFLATE)-compressed file, with metadata and a magic number.
 The name exists solely to be a bilingual pun.
-Two version numbers are defined for use: 0.94 (depreciated) and 0.95.

 Terminology
 -----------